 Signs and symptoms

-If left unattended, shin splints can cause extreme pain and cause cessation of running activities.
-The inflammation can lead to other injuries including compartment syndrome.
+Shin splints can cause pain and lead to cessation of activities if left unattended.
+The inflammation may lead to injuries including compartment syndrome.

 Rehabilitation and prevention

-It is important to use low-impact activities, such as swimming or cycling, to maintain conditioning levels while recovering.
-Stretching tibialis anterior will aid recovery.
-To prevent this condition from developing try alternating high-impact activity days with lower-impact days.
-It is also important to strengthen the muscles of the lower leg to help absorb the shock of impact activities.
+It’s very important to use activities, like cycling or swimming, to keep conditioning levels.
+Recovery will be aided by stretching anterior.
+To prevent this condition attempt alternating with days.
+It is important to strengthen the muscles of the leg to help absorb the shock of impact actions.